WolvenKit/WolvenKit/CONTRIBUTING.md

 Please try to avoid grammar mistakes.
 Try to format your text in such a way that it's easy to understand for the average human.

 ## Localizations
 We do not support localizations yet.
-Altought once we will anyone is welcome to help with it to make WolvenKit more avaliable for everyone.
+Although once we will anyone is welcome to help with it to make WolvenKit more avaliable for everyone.

 ## Bug reports
 Please use the built-in tools in WolvenKit.